Texas HOA Architectural Committee Guidelines + the Ultimate Review Checklist

 - project start/end dates

-Request is submitted to the HOA or COA.Homeowners send their completed request packet into the HOA or COA.
+Request is submitted to the HOA.Homeowners send their completed request packet into the HOA.
 This could be via mail, email, or online form.
 No matter your association’s process, make it easy for the homeowner to submit requests.
 A good management company can set this up for you to make this as smooth as possible for both the committee and homeowners - here’s a sample online ACC form.

 ACC/ARC reviews the request.Now it's the HOA architectural committee’s turn to review the packet.
 ACC/ARC committee members review the request to make sure everything has been properly filled out by the homeowner and that the request complies with the association’s rules and regulations.

-The HOA or COA board decides.After the ACC/ARC reviews the request and makes a recommendation, the HOA or COA board makes the final call whether to approve or deny the homeowner’s project request.
+The HOA board decides.After the ACC/ARC reviews the request and makes a recommendation, the HOA board makes the final call whether to approve or deny the homeowner’s project request.
 If the request meets the association’s standards, it's approved.
 If not, the board can grant a variance or deny the request.

 The board’s decision is delivered to the homeowner.Once the decision is made, the board will send a written response (letter or email) to the homeowner, letting them know if they can move forward with their project or not.
 Although it varies, the response time can be within 30 - 60 days.